On an Island Tour

-The On an Island Tour was a concert tour by musician David Gilmour to promote his third studio album, On an Island (2006).
+On an Island was a concert tour by musician David Gilmour to promote his third studio album, On an Island (2006).

-Background Information
+Background

 Richard Wright, Phil Manzanera and Guy Pratt joined Gilmour on tour to promote the album.
 The tour also featured Dick Parry, who played saxophone on the Pink Floyd albums The Dark Side of the Moon, Wish You Were Here and The Division Bell and Jon Carin who, in 1980s and 1990s, toured with Pink Floyd.
 Zbigniew Preisner conducted the orchestra in concert at Gdańsk.
 Pink Floyd drummer Nick Mason joined to play "Wish You Were Here" and "Comfortably Numb" at one of the London shows.
 David Bowie made a guest appearance in London, performing vocals on "Comfortably Numb" and "Arnold Layne", the latter subsequently released as a live single.
 David Crosby and Graham Nash also appeared on select dates, reprising their studio performance of "On an Island", as well as singing on three other songs.

 The tour was documented by the release of a live DVD/Blu-ray, Remember That Night; recorded at the Royal Albert Hall in May 2006 and a live album, Live in Gdańsk; a recording of the final show of the tour at the Gdańsk Shipyard, Poland in August 2006.